 - Catheter migration

 The PowerPort catheter tube is prone to fracturing, which can lead to small pieces of plastic breaking away and getting into the vascular system, potentially leading to life-threatening complications.
-Complications from fractured pieces may include:
+This means some PowerPort patients could experience the following injuries:

 - Cardiac arrhythmia